Import and Share

 Tap the Select button to enter selection mode.
 Tap canvases to select them.
 Any selected artworks will display a blue tick.

-Tap the Share button at the top right of the Gallery to share all selected artworks in the format of your choice.
+Tap More > Share to share all selected artworks in the format of your choice.

 You can share your files to a huge range of apps, folders, and cloud services.